-- 3.1 The employee must give the line manager/headteacher and payroll provider 28 days written notice of the new date. - 3.2 The employee can start maternity leave on any day of the week but not before the beginning of the IIth week before the expected week of childbirth.
+- 3.1 The employee must give their line manager/headteacher and the payroll provider 28 days written notice of the new date. - 3.2 The employee can start the maternity leave on any day of the week but not before the beginning of the 11th week before the expected week of childbirth.